tescobaritto/HTB-walkthroughs/README.md

 ```
 tescobar
 ```
 (Important Disclaimer: To save you time, I'm not showing all of my mistakes.
-These challenges take time; they can be frustrating and difficult.
+These machines take time; they can be frustrating and difficult.
 I did not fly through them effortlessly.)
 ## List of finished walkthroughs:
 - [MonitorsTwo](MonitorsTwo.md)
 - [Ambassador](Ambassador.md)